 Mr. Eric Berg of the Division shared a presentation originally exhibited to the Board in April 2016.
 The Division recounted alternative sensory technology with varying degrees of applicability to brush and wood chippers.
 The alternatives highlighted detection technologies as well as patents that could serve as a basis for passive sensing devices.
 The Division described that additional detection systems exist for forklifts and also described a detectible wearable vest system implemented by Amazon in 25 of their warehouses that shuts down robots in the area when an employee wearing the vest approaches.
+The Division shared the merits and challenges of the potential implementation of such technology.
 The Division also explained that some international requirements afforded greater protection than existing Title 8 requirements, such as the placement of user operated emergency stops where distressed employees may realistically activate them.
 Peter Gerstenberger (TCIA) questioned statistics quoted in both the Division's presentation and the Petitioner's presentation.
 The Division acknowledged that not all fatal incidents were directly related to caught-in handfed chippers.
 The presentation also included a video regarding the speed at which ropes (and presumably an employee ensnared by the rope) would be drawn into brush and wood chippers when the rope is entangled with the cutting head.

-Advisory Committee Minutes Passive Safety Devices For Brush And Wood Chippers, Petition 549 Page 4 of 7
+Advisory Committee Minutes (as amended 11/15/2019) Passive Safety Devices For Brush And Wood Chippers, Petition 549 Page 4 of 8